NTUEE-ESLab/2019-MotionDetect/README.md

   On 1.9, we have `store_recieve.py` to pick a fixed length of data stream from STM32,and save the data as a `.csv` file with a input lable `PASS : 0, SHOOT: 1` for training.
   Also, the installation of pytorch in Pi is running.
 According to doc it will take 3 hours.
   - log 1.10 (final report in schedule)
   We used about 2 and a half hours , to collect 250 sets of data aof gyro sensor.
-Each one with 48 records in 3 seconds.
+Each one with 49 records in 3 seconds.
   Still installing pytorch in RasPi.

-  Javier is left.
+  Javier flew back.
+Distance working now.
   - log 1.12
   Installing PyTorch in Pi, which took me a whole day and night.
+  Model trained over 225 sets of data we took on 1.10.
+Model tested over 25 random picks of sets of data.
+Model accuraccy: 70%.
+  Test.py prepared for predicting the kind of movement on the Pi.